CCI-MOC/lsvd-rbd/README.md

 The debug version uses files in a directory rather than an object store.

+## status
+As of 11/28, there seem to be two remaining bugs:
+- occasional read hang, observed 2x on test10 and 1x on QEMU
+- something to do with the read cache - occasionally returns data from the wrong object at the same offset (mod 128 sector block size) as the target sector.
+Reliably reproducible with test10

 ## usage

 Pick a RADOS pool, an image name, and a directory on an SSD-based file system (`rbd`, `img1`, and `/mnt/nvme/lsvd` in the example below).